tonybutzer/harmony-docs/documentation/source/11week.md

     - A quick look at the cloud buckets for ET and ECO
 - Guest Speakers Dahal, Devendra (Contractor) and Megard, Logan J on HLS
     - Megard, Logan J on Logan's simple library of AWS Jupyter Examples - or how to really write tutorials.
+        - even smaller bites with no assembly required - just git clone and run
     - Tony will do a short intro to github and https://code.usgs.gov - and how to use SSH KEYS!

 # Data Wrangling Working Group

+- Collaborative data wangling pipelines and datalakes of key science input datasets will reduce the burden of portals
+- AWS S3 > portals --- Google > Portals - Chris Holmes

 - Tony to introduce the Data Wrangling Working Group DWWG Concept Only